se-edu/se-book/gatheringRequirements/productSurveys/text.md

 <tip-box>

-:package: When developing a game for a mobile device, a look at a similar PC game can give insight into the kind of features and interactions the mobile game can offer.
+{{ icon_example }} When developing a game for a mobile device, a look at a similar PC game can give insight into the kind of features and interactions the mobile game can offer.

 </tip-box>